Mewmp55/DADS7202HW02/README.md

 ```
 ---output---

-- Download Pre-Trained Model which are listed in <u>TensorFlow 2 Detection Model Zoo</u>.
+- Download Pre-Trained Model which are listed in [TensorFlow 2 Detection Model Zoo].
 - In this work we try to use Pre-Train model as **SSD ResNet101 V1 FPN 640x640 (RetinaNet101)**.

 ```